 The Company has provided performance and financial guarantees to the various governments guaranteeing the performance of the Company's subsidiaries' obligations under the PSCs.
 Under these financial guarantees, the recipients of the guarantees have the right to collect on the guarantees if the Company's subsidiaries do not carry out the minimum work commitments required under the PSCs.
-In the Company's view, the parent company guarantees for unfulfilled exploration commitments for the three (3) Trinidad PSCs have expired.
+In the Company's view, the parent company guarantees for unfulfilled exploration commitments for Trinidad have expired.